dnnsharp/common-guide/en/security.md

 ![](e2.png)

-And here's the how the grid item will look encrypted and decrypted:
+And here's how the grid item will look encrypted and decrypted:
 ![](e3.png)

 ## RSA Encrypt and RSA Decrypt